tronprotocol/java-tron/plugins/README.md

 - `<src>`: Input path for leveldb, default: output-directory/database.
 - `<dest>`: Output path for rocksdb, default: output-directory-dst/database.
-- `--safe`: In safe mode, read data from leveldb then put into rocksdb, it's a very time-consuming procedure.
-If not, just change engine.properties from leveldb to rocksdb, rocksdb is compatible with leveldb for the current version.
-This may not be the case in the future, default: false.
+- `--safe`: It is deprecated, now must is in the safe mode.
 - `-h | --help`: Provide the help info.

 ### Examples: